ralba316/rsnaik/README.md

 ## Overview

 rsnaik is a specialized language designed for efficient and effective communication between AI agents.
-Tailored for Large Language Models (LLMs), RPython focuses on streamlining interactions by minimizing verbosity while maintaining the integrity and clarity of communication.
+Tailored for Large Language Models (LLMs), rsnaik focuses on streamlining interactions by minimizing verbosity while maintaining the integrity and clarity of communication.

 ## Features